brit0dev/coin-conversor/README.md

 ## Coin Conversor challenge

-CLI for challenger 'Literalura' of Oracle ONE + Alura Education.
+CLI for challenger 'Coin Conversor' of Oracle ONE + Alura Education.